 Did you know there are on average 4,400 intercity bus departures every day in the US only?
 This number has been growing for 9 years in a row, yay!

 Did you know some bus companies in Germany offer to their passenger low-costs snacks and regional beer based on their destination?
 Prosit!

-Busbud.com makes it easy for you to find, compare and book city-to-city bus tickets, all over the world.
-We save you the extra trip to the bus station.
-With several language and currency options available, Busbud seeks to cater to international bus travellers no matter where they are in the world.
+Busbud makes bus travel easy.
+We help travelers find a bus, plot routes, and book intercity bus tickets all over the world.
+Use Busbud to book your trip online, in your own language and currency, wherever you are.
 Busbud prides itself on its worldwide partnerships.
 We make it possible for you to buy tickets with its large network of trustworthy bus partners like Greyhound, Eurolines, ALSA, OUIBUS (BlaBlaBus), National Express and many others.